dappforce/subsocial-docs/docs/faq/Overview.md

 like tipping, subscriptions, social tokens, selling ad space, and more.
 Additionally, Subsocial will feature an algorithm marketplace, letting users be in control of the content they see.

+## I cannot get my Polkadot.js extension to connect to the website.
+What is wrong?
+If you are having issues connecting, try the below steps.
+- Make sure your Polkadot.js account is set to "Allow use on any chain"
+- Make sure you have allowed app.subsocial.network to access your Polkadot.js
+- Update your metadata
+- Turn your AdBlock off
+- Reload the page (only do this one time - please do not reload the page repeatedly).

 ## I am having trouble figuring out how to use Subsocial.
 What can I do?
 Subsocial is still in its beta phase, and we are working on improving the user interface and experience.
 If you have any questions, please reach out to us in our [Telegram](http://t.me/Subsocial) or [Discord](http://discord.gg/w2Rqy2M) chats.